alfredocoj/manager-backups-logs/README.md

-#### Gerenciador de backups, snapshot de VMs e de logs com rotação
+#### Backup, VM Snapshot, and Rotate Log Manager

-Gerenciamento de backups e snapshots de VMs do Virtualbox utilizando scripts aliados ao rsnapshot linux.
-Além de script do manifest puppet para gerenciamento e rotação de logs com logrotate linux.
+Managing Virtualbox VM backups and snapshots using scripts allied with rsnapshot linux.
+In addition to manifest puppet script for logrotate linux log management and rotation.

-Também contempla nesse repositório um tutorial de instalação e configuração do rsnapshot.
+Also included in this repository is a tutorial for installing and configuring rsnapshot.

-Tecnologias utilizadas:
+Technologies used:

 - Virtualbox;
 - rsync;